developer-advocacy/joshlong-api/README.md

 ## Outstanding Things to do

-* figure out how to configure the CORS hosts with properties
+* figure out how to configure the CORS hosts with properties.
 * figure out how to configure the `/media` API host for the rewrite that happens in `MediaRestController`
 * figure out how to configure the Github Webhook for whenever the git repository is changed and the index needs to be rebuilt
-* figure out how
-* pagination for the blog
+* figure out pagination for the blog.
-* figure out monthly links or a dropdown so i can see all blogs from january 2012, or something like that?
+* figure out monthly links or a dropdown so I can see all blogs from january 2012, or something like that?

 ## Some Useful Queries for Debugging

 If you want to examine what the GraphQL engine knows about your types, you might issue the following query, which will enumerate things like the types, their fields, and their fields' names.

 ```
 {